umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 With my collaborators, we investigate the exotic behaviour of matter under extreme conditions, mostly high pressure.

+Pressure is a powerful tool for tuning the fundamental properties of matter at the microscopic level.
+Understanding how materials respond under extreme conditions provides valuable insights that can guide the design of novel materials with advanced technological applications.

-We are interested in microscopic properties such as:
+We are interested in topics such as:
 - **Dynamical disorder in crystalline solids**
   (Ranieri *et al.* [Nature Comm.
 2017](https://www.nature.com/articles/s41467-017-01167-2); Rescigno *et al.* [Nature 2025](https://www.nature.com/articles/s41586-025-08750-4))